 Betty Ford Clinic

 Lastly, there is the Betty Ford Clinic.
 Narconon asserts the Ford Clinic focuses more on alcoholism than drug addiction.
 And while they will accept opioid users, it’s not their forte.
 Battling an opioid epidemic worldwide, over ninety-percent of the calls pertained to opioid users, predominantly heroin addicts.
-One-hundred-thousand dollars is the price tag that Narconon tacks on to the Betty Ford Clinic.
+And a one-hundred-thousand dollar price tag is what Narconon alleges for the Betty Ford Clinic.

 Scientology Scam Against Googling